Chemistry Research at SUNY-ESF

 Graduate research laboratories are located in Edwin C. Jahn Laboratory, a state-of-the-art, 70,000-square-foot research facility.
 These labs are well-equipped for chemical, polymer, and biochemical research.

-Available instrumentation includes: ICP-OES, ICP-MS, FTIR, GC/MS, high resolution MS, stable isotope mass spectrometer, MALDI/MS, UV/VIS, fluorescence, LC/MS, liquid and solid-state multinuclear NMR (300 and 600 MHz), and a complete thermal analysis suite (TGA, DSC, DMA).
-Ultra-structure study facilities include X-ray diffraction equipment, an atomic force microscope, and electron microscopes.
+Available instrumentation includes: ICP-OES, ICP-MS, FTIR, GC/MS, high resolution MS, stable isotope mass spectrometer, MALDI/MS, UV/VIS, fluorescence, LC/MS, liquid and solid-state multinuclear NMR (300, 600 and 800 MHz), and a complete thermal analysis suite (TGA, DSC, DMA).
+Ultra-structure study facilities include X-ray diffraction equipment, and electron microscopes.
 Chromatographic equipment includes instrumentation for analytical and preparative liquid and gas chromatography.
 Jahn Laboratory is equipped for the use of radioisotopes in research including a separate radioisotope laboratory.
 Liquid and solid scintillation counters, and a multichannel analyzer are available.

 Other facilities include cw and nanosecond pulsed lasers, Linux computers for computational chemistry and atmospheric modeling, membrane and vapor phase osmometry, solution light-scattering photometers, dynamic oscillatory viscometer, tensile/compression test unit, and network access to the Internet.
 Field equipment includes a 17-foot boat with low emissions engine, water and sediment samplers, in-situ sensors for major chemical and physical parameters, fixed wavelength radiometers and spectroradiometers, and an atmospheric monitoring station on the roof of Jahn Lab.